-CSF coccidioides complement fixation is a test that checks for infection due to the fungus coccidioides in the cerebrospinal (CSF) fluid.
+CSF coccidioides complement fixation is a test that checks for infection due to the fungus Coccidioides in the cerebrospinal (CSF) fluid.
 This is the fluid surrounding the brain and spine.
 The name of this infection is coccidioidomycosis, or valley fever.
-When the infection involves the covering of the brain and spinal cord (the meniniges), it is called coccidioidal meningitis.
+When the infection involves the covering of the brain and spinal cord (the meninges), it is called coccidioidal meningitis.

 How the Test is Performed

 A sample of spinal fluid is needed for this test.
 The sample is usually obtained by lumbar puncture (spinal tap).

 The sample is sent to a laboratory.
 There, it is examined for Coccidioides antibodies using a laboratory method called complement fixation.
 This technique checks if your body has produced substances called antibodies to a specific foreign substance (antigen), in this case Coccidioides.

 Antibodies are specialized proteins that defend your body against bacteria, viruses, and fungi.
 If the antibodies are present, they stick, or "fix" themselves, to the antigen.
 This is why the test is called "fixation."

 Follow your health care provider's instructions on how to prepare for the test.
 Expect to be in the hospital for several hours afterward.

 - You lie on your side with knees pulled up toward your chest and chin tucked downward.
 Or, you sit up, but bent forward.